raqbit/AnimalEssentials/README.md

 6. Multiple /ae commands can be issued at the same time
 7. /ae tp does not work correctly with multiple players.
 8. Fix cancelling of all tasks of the plugin (aka only cancel the task of the current command)
+9. Setting the amount of /ae kill to 0 enables unlimited killing

 ---